ut/INTPRN/controller.md

 See [scruss.com/blog/2015/07/12/thermal-printer-driver-for-cups-linux-and-raspberry-pi-zj-58](http://scruss.com/blog/2015/07/12/thermal-printer-driver-for-cups-linux-and-raspberry-pi-zj-58/) for a detailed description.

+## Assemble the hardware

+[Put together the pushputton on a breadboard](hardware.html) to trigger the printer

 ## Install PRNSTN script

 PRNSTN is the script that turns this setup into an internet printing station.